 [Also see "When the working environment nurtures sensations”]

-according to Kengo Kuma
+The Welcome project according to Kengo Kuma

 “Until today, the direction taken by architecture has been to interrupt the relationship between human beings and nature.
 In the future, the role of constructions will be to connect the two worlds, exactly as happens in Welcome, where the architecture suggests new ways of working and new lifestyles,” says Kengo Kuma.
 The project has a WELL Platinum certification target, with LEED Platinum for energy efficiency.
 It strives to eliminate CO2 emissions through the use of renewable resources and photovoltaic panels, control of consumption, water recovery, greenery and endemic species as integral parts of the architectural design.
 The over 50,000 square meters of GLA (gross leasable area) are structured in six layered and rotating volumes, sloping like natural amphitheaters towards Parco Lambro.
 There are only three construction materials: concrete for the foundations and the basement levels, steel and wood for the rest of the building.
 The offices have been designed around an idea of dynamism and the use of natural light, in continuous visual interaction between spaces, alternating with zones of greenery.
 Terraces and plants are everywhere, with constant access to open-air spaces, for a sensation of freedom to experience the outdoors throughout the day and in all seasons.
 The facilities are accessed from multiple directions, in an open, dynamic arrangement.
 “We have shifted from the traditional typology of the closed office, with its focus on productivity, to a place designed around a sense of movement and contact with nature, which incorporates air and light on a simultaneous internal-external scale,” says Yuki Ikeguchi, partner of Kengo Kuma and Associates and the designer of Welcome.